wp-plugins/sportspress/readme.txt

 8. SportsPress Status dashboard widget.

 == Changelog ==

+= 0.6 =
+* Feature - New events shortcodes: countdown, events-calendar, and events-list.
+* Feature - New teams shortcode: league-table.
+* Feature - New players shortcodes: player-list and player-gallery.
+* Feature - Display available shortcodes in post edit screen.
+* Feature - Add new settings page to change default text output.
+* Feature - Add new section to permalinks settings to change post and term slugs.
+* Tweak - Display teams as link list in admin page for league table teams columns.
+* Tweak - Vertically align team logos in league table.
+* Fix - Check if player belongs to leagues to avoid warnings in player profile.
+* Fix - Total player statistics calculation in events.
+* Fix - Responsive tables in event details and outcomes.
+* Fix - Display players from all seasons or leagues when none have been created.

 = 0.5 =
 * Feature - Import tool added for importing events from CSV file.